ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 NAME                                  READY   STATUS    RESTARTS   AGE example-application-4d192d6bf-4c2fl   2/2     Running   0          13m
 ```
-If we open Prometheus dashboard http://<HOST>:31100, we can search 4 metrics that we created from application logs.
-You should be able to see them and show values in the graph.
+If we open Prometheus dashboard http://<HOST>:31100, we should be able to see our 4 metrics.

 ### Conclusion

 There are certain situations where you will not be able to modify code and export metrics like you want.
-In those cases, you will have to rely on available application logs in order to gather matrics.
+In those cases, you will have to rely on available application logs in order to construct/gather matrics.
 I hope this article showed you how it can be done using Grok Exporter and Prometheus.
 Also, since more and more applications are designed as a microservices, dockerized and run in Kubernetes ecosystem, this article showed you how you can establish telemetry in those conditions.
-Finally, it presented important difference between continuously and periodicly running application in context of exporting metrics in Kubernetes ecosystem.
+Finally, it presented important difference between continuously and periodically running application in context of exporting metrics in Kubernetes ecosystem.